emilkloeden/21-days-of-Euler/Lessons_Learned.md

 8. Vectors require a parameter type described as so: ```vector<int> myVector;```.
 A two-dimensional vector of integers is described as vector<vector<int> >```.
 Note the seperating space between greater-thans (this is required, else gcc throws a fit).
 9. Command line arguments are realised using syntax ```int main(int argc, char* argv[]) {...}``` where argc is a count of arguments (including the program name running and argv is a space-delimited array).
 10. Functions must be declared before they are called.
 Easiest way to do this is to define all functions at the top of the document and declare them later.

+## Ruby Specific
+I kinda just nutted this one out.
+The algorithm was pretty well ripped out of the C++ solution which itself closely followed one I'd used in Javascript previously that in turn was copied from somewhere.
+Needless to say, I'm quite over 'the algorithm'.
+Parsing a file was interesting and again I could do it with a one-liner (Suck it C++: 2 functions and 40-odd lines later...)

+1. Ruby has a nice IO.readlines(filename) method which opens a file, splits it into an array using a separator (newline by default), and closes it.
+Using this and a couple of .map calls, I could easily parse the file into a 2d integer array.